mavickers/Bank/Bank/readme.md

     Optional properties include:

     * FacadeFileName.
 In the above example the resource has the filename "HelloWorld.js", but will be served when the app receives a request for "GoodbyeWorld.js".
 If this value is not set, the FileName property will be used for requests for the resource.

-    * IsCached.
-This is a flag indicating if the contents of the resource should be cached in memory.
-For some assets (such as scripts) the contents can be cached in memory for improved performance, while other assets (such as images) the contents can remain un-cached to reduce memory usage.
-The default value for IsCached is false.
-* **Register the resource.** This is done by calling BankAssets.Register and passing in the new BankEmbeddedResource instance.
+* * **Register the resource.** This is done by calling BankAssets.Register and passing in the new BankEmbeddedResource instance.
 In the example above the Register method is called with an additional key name as the first parameter, but it can be called with just the embedded resource parameter.
 In the latter case a unique key name will be assigned to the resource in the BankAssets resource dictionary.

   The key name can be used to retrieve or reference the resource later.
 It is recommended to assign a friendly key name but not necessary.